scrapfly/scrapfly-scrapers/zoopla-scraper/README.md

 ## Setup and Use

-This Leboncoin scraper uses __Python 3.10__ with [scrapfly-sdk](https://pypi.org/project/scrapfly-sdk/) package which is used to scrape and parse leboncoin's data.
+This Rightmove.com scraper uses __Python 3.10__ with [scrapfly-sdk](https://pypi.org/project/scrapfly-sdk/) package which is used to scrape and parse Rightmove's data.

 0. Ensure you have __Python 3.10__ and [poetry Python package manager](https://python-poetry.org/docs/#installation) on your system.
 1. Retrieve your Scrapfly API key from <https://scrapfly.io/dashboard> and set `SCRAPFLY_KEY` environment variable: